adityaharist/testMapUseLeafletJS1.0/README.md

 Elegant client-side multi-layer feature search with autocomplete using typeahead.js Responsive sidebar feature list with sorting and filtering via list.js Marker icons included in grouped layer control via the grouped layer control plugin

+MIT License and Thanks to Bryan McBride to use his code (c)